Doug-MacDowell/qanda/README.md

 # Collaborate - Question & Answer Site

-This is a basic collaboration site built using Rails 4.0.2.
+This is a basic collaboration site built using Rails 4.0.2, Devise, and Foundation 5.

 ### Author:  Doug MacDowell